 What is the Vaquita?

 The vaquita is a small porpoise found only in the northern Gulf of California (Sea of Cortez) in Mexico.
-Only 30 of these animals remain, making the vaquita the most endangered marine mammal in the world.
+Fewer than 20 of these animals remain, making the vaquita the most endangered marine mammal in the world.

 What is the vaquita?

 The vaquita (Phocoena sinus) is the world's smallest cetacean.
 Its name means "little cow" in Spanish.
 A dark ring around the eyes is its most striking feature, along with a proportionally large dorsal fin.
 The vaquita is unique among the porpoises as it is the only species of that family found in warm waters, and the size of the dorsal fin is believed to be an adaptation to that, allowing for extra body heat to dissipate.
 Vaquita only live in the northern Gulf of California, the Sea of Cortez, Mexico.

 Like many other species of porpoise, vaquita tend to be shy and elusive, avoiding boats when approached.
 They are most commonly sighted in shallow waters up to 50 metres deep.
 And like their closest relative, the harbour porpoise, they tend to prefer turbid, nutrient-rich coastal waters which attract their preferred prey: small fish, cephalopods and crustaceans.

 Porpoises are among the smallest members of the cetacean family (whales, porpoises and dolphins).
 They are only distant relatives of dolphins (they last had a common ancestor roughly 15 million years ago).
 There are only seven species of porpoise; the most popular being the widely distributed harbour porpoise.

 Many species, including the vaquita, are barely studied.
 Most of what we know about them comes from examining animals that have been washed ashore.

 Why is the Vaquita endangered?